 Winter weather means soup.
 For my family, soup usually means something extremely hearty that sticks to your ribs and will keep you warm through a cold night on the Great Plains.
 (Which, if you’ve never experienced it, gets very cold indeed!)
-For me the king of all rich and hearty soups is potato bacon soup and this is my take on it.
+For me the king of all rich and hearty soups is this potato bacon soup.
+Loaded with bacon, butter, cream and every other heartwarming hing I could think of.
+This is my take on it.

 This soup is filling, very filling.
 It’s incredibly thick, sumptuous, rich and warming.
 It’s slightly thicker than most potato soups and the bacon adds a certain richness to the earthy flavor of the potatoes that I don’t think ham quite accomplishes, though it’s the more traditional addition to this dish.